Shaanxi KJ-500: Development

-Since the beginning of the 21st century, the detection range and the accuracy of airborne radars have been increasing, and fighters equipped with various types of air-to-air missiles and low-altitude cruise missiles continue to improve in performance, creating a demand for a more capable AEW&C. To address the above issues, China started the development of the KJ-500, its third AEW&C, in the late 2000s.
-The KJ-500 was required to have three important features, which are good detection capability, good identification ability, and quick responsiveness.
-The KJ-500 was also required to be the core force of the information combat system, its equipped technology has four major characteristics, which are networking, multi-functionality, high-integration, and lightweight.
+Since the beginning of the 21st century, the detection range and the accuracy of airborne radars have been increasing, and fighters equipped with various types of air-to-air missiles and low-altitude cruise missiles continue to improve in performance, creating a demand for a more capable AEW&C. To address the above issues, China began developing the KJ-500, China's third AEW&C model, in the late 2000s.
+The KJ-500 was required to have three important features, including good detection capability, good identification, and quick responsiveness.
+The KJ-500 was also required to be the core force of the information combat system; its equipment was required to have characteristics of networking, multi-functionality, high-integration, and lightweight.

 The aircraft carries a fixed dorsal radome containing three AESA radar arrays for 360-degree coverage and is said to be more efficient than the two-planar 'balance beam' array design used on the earlier KJ-200.
-Production of older AEW&C types reportedly ceased production in 2018 in response to the KJ-500 reaching full operational capability.
+Production of older AEW&C types reportedly ceased in 2018 in response to the KJ-500 reaching full operational capability.